ordercloud-api/ordercloud-seed/README.md

 Create a new org based on a config at a public url.
 This one is a simple B2C ecommerce site.

-`npx @ordercloud/seeding upload -f="https://raw.githubusercontent.com/ordercloud-api/ordercloud-seed/main/seeds/Simple-B2C.yml" -e=sandbox -o=MyOrganizationID -u=xxxxxxxx -p=xxxxxxxxxxx`
+`npx @ordercloud/seeding upload -f="https://raw.githubusercontent.com/ordercloud-api/ordercloud-seed/main/seeds/Simple-B2C.yml" -o=MyOrganizationID -u=xxxxxxxx -p=xxxxxxxxxxx`

 ## Development